CTMQ

 The 2017 Sky’s the Limit Challenge

-– So exciting!
-The CFPA phased out the 3 patched trails (below), but have revamped the whole thing to include the entire trail system.
+CFPA Blue Trails Challenge: Connecticut Forest & Parks Association phased out their 3 patched trails in 2014, but have revamped the whole thing to include the entire trail system in a different way.

 More information